Cuiabá: International airport

 Marechal Rondon International Airport connects Cuiabá with many Brazilian cities and also operates some international flights.
 The runway at Marechal Rondon International Airport was opened to traffic in 1956.
 In February 1975, Infraero took over the airport's administration and began various upgrades to meet the needs of the airport complex.

 In 1996, Marechal Rondon Airport, located 10 km from the city center, started receiving international flights.
 Currently it serves more than 900 thousand passengers a year.

 The airport has one building.
 There are two sections, upstairs and downstairs.
 Downstairs is all check-in terminals, and upstairs there are shops, eateries and an observation lounge.

 Highways

 Cuiabá is connected to the Pacific Ocean with the Interoceanic Highway, and to the Atlantic Ocean by the BR-364 Highway.

 Light rail

 A 22 km light rail line, that would connect Cuiabá with Várzea Grande in the Cuiabá metropolitan area and the international airport, was under construction and was originally intended to begin operations in time for the 2014 FIFA World Cup.
 Due to political corruption commonly, the project was started and abandoned, as construction stopped and construction of the infrastructure never started being built, except for a section of the line near the airport, but it was never used.
 No line has ever been operational.

+Pipeline

+Thermal electric and hydroelectric plants located in the greater Cuiabá metropolitan area expanded in 2000 after the completion of the Pantanal Pipeline.
+The natural gas pipeline runs between Mato Grosso and Bolivia.